PER22/InboxCleaner/README.md

 If you wanted to get rid of all those pesky CatFacts, but your grandmother happens to sometimes include a CatFact for you, you can add her email "Granny@email.com" to the preservation keyword list, and it would be reformatted to "from:Granny@email.com".
 In that case, the CatFacts emails NOT from your grandmother will be deleted.

-This is executed by using sets of message ID's and before user confirmation/deletion, the deletion set has the preservation set subtracted from it.
+This is executed by using sets of message ID's.
+At several key points, the deletion set has the preservation set subtracted from it.
 No message ID that is in the PRESERVE list will be allowed to remain in the DELETE list.

 This represents only a few hours work and has relatively few safeguards, so it goes without saying that this is to be used at your own risk.
 I am writing this as a personal excercise and a tool that I will probably only use a few times, carefully.